 The True Cost of Making Customers Wait

 Waiting in line frustrates people.
-It sends a message that their time isn’t valued, even if that’s not the intention.
+It sends a signal that their time isn’t valued, even when that’s not the business’s intention.

-And frustrated people rarely come back.
-According to a survey by Oracle, 86% of customers will leave a brand they were once loyal to after just two bad experiences—long wait times being a top reason.
+And frustrated customers rarely give second chances.
+Oracle research shows 86% of customers will leave a brand they were once loyal to after just two bad experiences—long wait times being a major culprit.

-This is especially risky for high-traffic locations, such as fast-food chains, clinics, or service counters, where speed is expected.
-If you're making people wait too long, you're not just losing customers—you’re training them to go elsewhere next time.
+The risk multiplies for high-traffic businesses like quick-service restaurants, clinics, or service counters where speed is expected.
+If you’re making people wait too long, you’re not just losing a sale—you’re training customers to avoid you next time.

 What Causes Long Wait Times in Modern Businesses?